 Summer is just around the corner, and here’s to hoping it’s a more social summer than the one we experienced last year.
 With more normal and unprecedented times upon us, almost everyone is going to want to enjoy the great outdoors as much as possible in the warmer months this year.
 Of course, one of the best ways to do that is by enjoying a nice boat ride on the water.
 But if you don’t already have a boat, you could be at a bit of a loss.
 You also might not want to buy something super bulky that’s hard to fit in your car.
 If that’s the case, then inflatable boats are an amazing option for you.
 Just take the air out before you leave, and they’ll hardly take up any space at all.
 We want to help you find the best inflatable boat possible that will make sure this upcoming summer is the best and most relaxing one yet.

 Carry on reading to see our full list of the best inflatable boats, followed by a recap breaking down what makes each product on our list stand out.
-Or jump straight to our number #1on Amazon pick here.
+Or jump straight to our number #1 pick on Amazon here.

 Table of Contents

 - What Should You Look For in an Inflatable Boat?

 - Here’s How We’ve Determined the Best Inflatable Boats

 - #1: Intex Mariner 4-Person Boat (Best Value – All-Purpose)